C4ptainCrunch/thesis/source/index.rst

-  The subgame tree corresponding to the position depicted in :numref:`Figure %s <fig:game>`.
+  The subgame tree corresponding to the position depicted in :numref:`fig:game`.